Spider Vein Therapy (Sclerotherapy)

 A simple procedure called sclerotherapy can eliminate many of these veins.
 In this technique, the tiny veins are injected with an FDA-approved sclerosing solution, which irritates the inner walls of the unwanted vessels, causing them to spasm shut, seal, and fade.
 Accuracy of the injector is critical for success in treating the tiniest vessels, as both the right amount of sclerosant solution must be injected, and it must be injected within the vessel, not around it, or “close” to it.
 Because this is a critical experience-based requirement for successful sclerotherapy, very few injectors have the patience or accuracy to become an experienced sclerotherapy practitioner.
 (This is also why many doctors have defaulted to much easier, but much less successful, laser treatments.)

-At the height of public and media interest in medical laser treatments in the late 1980’s to mid 1990’s, Dr. Tholen did an unpublished study comparing sclerotherapy (which he has performed since 1980) and laser treatment for spider veins (with undergraduate degrees in Math and Physics, Dr. Tholen taught laser surgery of all types since 1988 through the next 2 decades).
+At the height of public and media interest in medical laser treatments in the late 1980’s to mid 1990’s, Dr. Tholen did an unpublished study comparing sclerotherapy (which he has performed since 1980) and laser treatment for spider veins of the legs.
+(With undergraduate degrees in Math and Physics, Dr. Tholen taught laser surgery of all types from 1988 through the next 2 decades).
 He found that skillfully-performed and accurate laser treatment for small spider veins was nearly as successful as sclerotherapy, but that laser treatments had a greater incidence of side effects (blistering, healing difficulties, and scarring), as well as being more costly, compared to precisely-performed sclerotherapy.
-Thus, we have concluded that laser treatment for spider veins is less effective, more expensive, and with more side effects than sclerotherapy.
-Those doctors or centers that offer only laser treatment for spider veins apparently do so because of the need to use, promote, (and pay off) their expensive lasers, or because of their lack of sclerotherapy skills.
-In equally-skilled, experienced hands, sclerotherapy remains the “gold-standard” for spider vein treatment.
+Thus, we have concluded that laser treatment for spider veins of the legs is less effective, more expensive, and with more side effects than sclerotherapy.
+Those doctors or centers that offer only laser treatment for leg spider veins apparently do so because of the need to use, promote, (and pay off) their expensive lasers, or because of their lack of sclerotherapy skills.
+In equally-skilled, experienced hands, sclerotherapy remains the “gold-standard” for leg spider vein treatment.

 One or two sclerotherapy sessions are usually necessary to treat most patients, as not all injected vessels will respond on the first injection.
 Elastic wraps and elevation are usually necessary for a day or two after treatment to maximize results and minimize bruising.
 Most patients return to full activity after 48 hours, but avoidance of sun exposure or tanning is recommended until any bruising has faded (usually 2-4 weeks, but occasionally lasting several months).